BenjaminIsaac0111/daedalus/README.md

 * Refer to [Anaconda website and follow the instructions](https://docs.anaconda.com/anaconda/install/).

-* Create a new environment for daedalus
+* Create a new environment for daedalus:

 ```bash
 conda create -n daedalus python=3.7